 What is D(λ)?

 Fiber optic systems run into problems when a significant percentage of their optical power arrives at the receiver at a different time than the rest of the optical power.
-We can derive the arrival time of different wavelengths as shown in Figure 3.
+We begin by deriving the transit time for light of different wavelengths over a unit length of fiber (Figure 3).

-Figure 3 shows that D(λ) is really just a scaled version of n(λ), the index of refraction for the glass in the fiber.
+Figure 3 shows that transit time of light over a unit length of fiber is a scaled version of n(λ), the index of refraction for the glass in the fiber.

 Using the argument of Figure 3, let’s define the D(λ) coefficient as shown in Equation 1.